Staying fresh: National Mango Board reviews PR business

 "We have grown tremendously, but in some ways have plateaued in terms of our positioning versus other fresh fruit," said Coryat.
 "We are in a number 20 position based on retail data and are looking to break above that."

-The National Mango Board is an agriculture promotion group supported by assessments from both domestic and imported mangos.
+The National Mango Board is an agriculture promotion group supported by assessments from both domestic and imported mangoes.
 It budgeted for a total income of $6.6 million for 2017 and plans to spend $3.9 million on marketing this year, as well as more than $500,000 on communications, according to its website.

 After issuing the RFP early last month, the board expects to make a decision in September.
 FleishmanHillard, its current PR AOR, is defending the account.
 Coryat, who joined the National Mango Board last month, declined to disclose budget information.

-Note: This story was updated on May 18 with comment from Choi-Wiles.